Search waiting | Matsusada Precision

 What is a Photomultiplier tube (PMT)?

 Photomultiplier tubes (PMTs) are among the most sensitive of all light sensors and are used to detect faint light.
 Tubes without a multiplication function are called phototubes (PT).
 The structure of a photomultiplier tube is as follows: First, light (photons) enters through an incident window and strikes a photocathode (cathode), generating photoelectrons.
 The photoelectrons are attracted by the high voltage applied to the cathode, electron multiplier (dynode), and anode.
 The photoelectrons are then accelerated and multiplied as they travel through the vacuum state.
 Most photomultiplier tubes have 9 to 12 dynodes and amplify to the 5th to 8th power of 10, and finally output as a current.
 Photomultiplier tubes are characterized by their ability to achieve extremely high current amplification rates.
 There are two types of photomultiplier tubes: head-on type with a photosensitive area at the tip and side-on type with a photosensitive area at the side.
-There are numerous types of photocathodes with different photosensitive surface sizes and wavelength sensitivities.
+Numerous types of photocathodes have different photosensitive surface sizes and wavelength sensitivities.

 Construction of a photomultiplier tube - Photomultiplier Tubes (PMT)